juce-framework/JUCE/BREAKING_CHANGES.md

 ## Change

+As part of the Unicode upgrades TextLayout codepaths have been unified across all platforms.
+As a consequence the behaviour of TextLayout on Apple platforms will now be different in two regards:
+- With certain fonts, line spacing will now be different.
+- The AttributedString option WordWrap::byChar will no longer have an effect, just like it didn't have an effect on non-Apple platforms previously.
+Wrapping will now always happen on word boundaries.

+Furthermore, the JUCE_USE_DIRECTWRITE compiler flag will no longer have any effect.

+**Possible Issues**

+User interfaces using TextLayout and the WordWrap::byChar option will have their appearance altered on Apple platforms.
+The line spacing will be different for certain fonts.

+**Workaround**

+There is no workaround.

+**Rationale**

+The new, unified codepath has better support for Unicode text in general.
+The font fallback mechanism, which previously was only available using the removed codepaths is now an integral part of the new approach.
+By removing the alternative codepaths, text layout and line spacing has become more consistent across the platforms.

+## Change

 As part of the Unicode upgrades the vertical alignment logic of TextLayout has been altered.
 Lines containing text written in multiple different fonts will now have their baselines aligned.
 Additionally, using the